-Easy & Creamy Chia Pudding
+Easy Chia Pudding Recipe

 Looking for a simple snack or dessert recipe that is healthy and decadent?
-This Chia Pudding is the perfect dairy free, vegan and low carb dessert to keep in your fridge.
+This creamy Chia Pudding is the perfect dairy free, vegan and low carb dessert to keep in your fridge.
 My kids love having this pudding parfait all year round but especially during the summer when it’s too hot to turn on the oven.
 It’s a fruity grab-and-go treat that’s perfect for making ahead of time.

 Why we love this healthy snack